Join us for this year’s play!

 See the real story of the trial that put Dayton on the map.
 Come early, and you might even have a chance to serve on the jury!

-Monkey in the Middle: The Scopes Evolution Trial is produced by the Rhea Heritage Preservation Foundation as part of the Scopes Festival July 15-17, 2022, with major financial support from the Tennessee Arts Commission.
+Monkey in the Middle: The Scopes Evolution Trial is produced by the Rhea Heritage Preservation Foundation as part of the Scopes Festival July 14-15, 2023, with major financial support from the Tennessee Arts Commission, the City of Dayton, and Rhea County.

 Located at the Rhea County Courthouse